openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 are up to date.
-During this process the etcd membership will be protected by the mechanism described in a [separate enhancement](https://github.com/openshift/enhancements/pull/943), in particular it isn't essential that the Control Plane Machines are updated in a rolling fashion for etcd sakes, though to avoid potential issues with the spread of etcd members across availability zones during update, the ControlPlaneSet will perform a rolling update zone by zone.
+During this process the etcd membership will be protected by the mechanism described in a [separate enhancement](https://github.com/openshift/enhancements/pull/943), in particular it isn't essential that the Control Plane Machines are updated in a rolling fashion for etcd sakes, though to avoid potential issues with the spread of etcd members across availability zones during update, the `ControlPlaneMachineSet` will perform a rolling update zone by zone.

 At first, we will not allow any configuration of the RollingUpdate (as you might see in a Deployment) and will pin the surge to 1 replica.
 We may wish to change this later once we have more data about the stability of this operator and the etcd protection mechanism it relies on.

-We expect this strategy to be used in most applications of the ControlPlaneSet, in particular it can only not be used in environments where capacity is very limited and a surge of any control plane capacity is unavailable.
+We expect this strategy to be used in most applications of the `ControlPlaneMachineSet`, in particular it can only not be used in environments where capacity is very limited and a surge of any control plane capacity is unavailable.

 ##### The Recreate update strategy (FUTURE WORK)